This article was updated on August 28, 2023.

 Basic In-State Tuition Requirements

 In general, trying to establish residency for in-state tuition is not worth the hassle.
 In the past, elaborate rules for in-state tuition qualification were established to safeguard taxpayer-subsidized public universities.
 These domicile rules vary by state, but here are a few general guidelines:

 - Twelve months: Generally, students must live in the state for a minimum of 12 months prior to enrolling in order to gain residency status.

 - Proof of residency: Students need to provide voter registration, car registration, and conversion of their driver’s license as proof that they lived in the state at least 12 months prior to enrolling in school.

 - Relocation purpose: Most states won’t grant residency if the student’s purpose for moving was primarily educational.
-Students must usually demonstrate financial independence in the state for at least 12 months prior to enrolling in school.
+Students must usually demonstrate financial independence in the state for at least 12 months before enrolling in school.
 Even so, some schools still may not recognize the student as an independent resident.

 - Dependency: If parents claim the student as a dependent on their taxes, the student is considered a resident of the state in which the parents hold residency.
 If the parents move to a different state, the student’s residency may not change.
 If the parents are divorced and live in different states, the student may qualify for residency in both states, depending on where the financial support comes from